This page contains unmarked spoilers. You have been warned!

 The woman playing while standing on her couch, completely ignores her son who's trying to tell her that the stove is on fire.
 Their house could easily burn down and kill them all.

 The fact that the setting is in post-societal collapse and close to anarchy.
-Even the "happy ending" where Wade and his friends gain control and IOI is defeated the premise of the world hasn't changed: that the real world is so shitty that people constantly play in the OASIS to escape their depressing reality.
+Even in the "happy ending" where Wade and his friends gain control and IOI is defeated, the basic premise hasn't changed: that the real world is so shitty that people constantly play in the OASIS to escape their depressing reality.
 This could be the focus of a story in itself, but is barely even remarked upon.
 It's briefly mentioned that real life is what matters, but all of the stakes of the story are tied up with the OASIS and its creator, which are portrayed as basically good, rather than a symptom that something is very wrong with the world.

 Don't forget as well that people do work in the OASIS as a career, that a lot of markets work through it.
 So their shutting it off for two days of the week is putting a hard break on economies.
 Imagine the effects that has on markets and people's livelihoods.